kozah346/school_district_analysis/README.md

 * By replacing the 9th grade scores, the grades were masssively hurt since they were set to NaN which results in zero that is expected to cause a massive negative difference which caused the drop from 91% TO 65%.
 A total of 461 students being taken out was always going to cause major problems to the final audit which can be displayed below: ![NaN](https://user-images.githubusercontent.com/101376325/163748230-b3ecedc8-a9e2-4e88-994b-ce4f85554355.png)

-* In addition, 461 students of 1635 students brings a missing 28% which could possib;ly have hindered the accuracy of the analysis.
+* In addition, 461 students of 1635 students brings a missing 28% which could possibly have hindered the accuracy of the analysis.

 * According to this analysis, major differences were not noticed in the school type, school size and school spending parameters as shown by the images below: